-France is one of the most common European settings in anime, with its eternal beauty and style.
-Paris, its capital, is the most common French city in terms of appearances in series and one of the most common for Europe.
+Paris, its capital, is the most common French city in terms of appearances in series and one of the most common in Europe.

 Table of Contents

-11. Paris no Isabelle
+12. Paris no Isabelle

 Set after the Franco-Prussian war, Paris no Isabelle is one of those late 70s series that you can watch if you feel nostalgic.